The Farthest Shore: Power and responsibility

 Like both previous books in the trilogy, The Farthest Shore is a bildungsroman.
 The story is told mostly from the point of view of Arren, who develops from the boy who stands overawed in front of the masters of Roke, to the man who addresses dragons with confidence on Selidor, and who will eventually become the first King in centuries and unify the world of Earthsea.

-Ged has also matured.
-He is no longer the impetuous boy who had himself opened a crack between the worlds in A Wizard of Earthsea, or the supremely confident young man who sailed the Dragon's Run and went alone into the Tombs of Atuan.
-Not glory, but necessity alone guides his actions now.
-Ged will no longer wield magic for the thrill of power or fame or self-righteousness, and tells the impetuous Arren: "do nothing because it seems good to do so; do only that which you must do and which you cannot do in any other way."
+Ged has also matured since earlier entries in the series.
+Necessity and duty guide his actions now.
+Ged will no longer wield magic for the thrill of power or fame or self-righteousness, and tells Arren at one point: "do nothing because it seems good to do so; do only that which you must do and which you cannot do in any other way."

 Confronting one's shadow

 In a sense, Cob is Ged's alter ego – a Ged who did not turn back from the dangerous road of summoning the dead, which tempted Ged in his youth, but continued to its ultimate conclusion.
 Thus, Ged's final confrontation with Cob and the closing of the hole between the worlds reprises his confrontation with the Shadow in the first book, who was Ged's alter ego in a more explicit way.
 Ged's closing of that evil hole, at the cost of completely losing his power (and very nearly his life), can also be considered as fulfilling his wish "to undo the evil" of his own necromantic spell, which as a youth he had expressed to then-Archmage Gensher (and which, as the Archmage told him, he was at the time not capable of achieving).